Skip to Main Content

 The mission of Soka University of America (SUA) is to foster a steady stream of global citizens* committed to living a contributive life.

-Daisaku and Kaneko Ikeda Library supports our students, faculty, and staff in their endeavors to meet their academic and personal goals as we all work together toward fulfilling the SUA mission.
-To that end, the library actively engages in teaching information literacy skills, facilitates access to information, and provides spaces for scholastic collaboration and intellectual exploration.
+The mission of Daisaku and Kaneko Ikeda Library is to support our students, faculty, and staff in their endeavors to meet their academic and personal goals as we all work together toward fulfilling the SUA mission.
+To that end, the library actively engages in teaching information literacy skills, facilitates access to information, and provides spaces for exploration and collaboration.

 *Thoughts on Education for Global Citizenship delivered by the founder of Soka University of America Daisaku Ikeda at Teachers College, Columbia University on June 13, 1996 includes the following: